Discover 33 Delightful Things to Do in Mallorca, Spain!

 Or just browse, and maybe sit down at a little café in the market for a tapa with a glass of wine.

-Where to stay in Palma de Mallorca?
+Where we stayed in Palma de Mallorca

 Petit Palace Hotel Tres